 In 1984, the Compagnons du Devoir gave the Statue of Liberty a new torch.
 In 1990, they helped to fix the majestic hurricane-damaged mansions of Charleston, South Carolina.

 In 2020, about fifty apprentices worked for 400 hours in the association’s workshops in Gennevilliers (Hauts-de-Seine) to reproduce a model of a segment of this frame.
-Now, the ‘construction site of the century’ is waiting for them in 2021.
+Now, the ‘construction site of the century’ is waiting for them.

-Where to Find the Compagnons du Devoir in Paris
+Where to Find the Compagnons du Devoir, Paris

-If you are interested in this topic, there are some places in Paris where you can find Compagnons du Devoir:
+If you are interested in this topic, there are some places where you can find Compagnons du Devoir in Paris:

-Maison du Compagnonnage /Regional Headquarters (1 place Saint Gervais, Paris 4).
+Maison du Compagnonnage /Regional Headquarters Compagnons du Devoir Paris (1 place Saint Gervais, Paris 4).

 This historical house (a former inn) is located in the heart of medieval Paris, close to the former Place de Grève (current Parvis de l’Hotel de Ville).
 In the Middle Ages, Place de Grève hosted the weekly masons market, where the companions, and masons in general, found work.